bluemarblepayroll/circleci-orbs/README.md

 test/run
 ```

+It is also possible to run the orbs locally via the .circle/config.yml file.
+This requires a Docker installation.
+The command to run things locally is in .circle/config.yml.

 ## Publishing

-First validate the orb:
+1. Validate the orb:

 ```bash
 circleci orb validate src/orbs/my_orb.yml
 ```

-Then publish (assumes that it has already been created):
+2. Then publish (assumes that it has already been created):

 ```bash
 circleci orb publish src/orbs/my_orb.yml bluemarblepayroll/my_orb@dev:0.0.1
 ```

+3. Finally, update the orb's version number in the actual orb and its reference in .circleci/config.yml.

 More info on the publishing process is [available from CircleCI](https://circleci.com/docs/2.0/creating-orbs/)